I’ve never gone back and put together a list of my favorite games from 2000-2009. Until now. Here are my retrospective favorite games from 2007.

 Team Fortress 2

 Tom Clancy’s Ghost Recon Advanced Warfighter 2

 10. Assassin’s Creed

 The first Assassin’s Creed game was overflowing with great ideas, but unfortunately, not all of them were fully realized at the time.
 The concept was exceptionally strong, and opened for the door for numerous sequels in different exciting time periods.
 The “future” story was kind of nonsense, but things were thankfully simpler for Altair and his conquest during the Third Crusade.
 The climbing and movement mechanics were revolutionary at the time, but still had their fair share of jank.
 By and large, the sequels have done a better job of cleaning things up and improving the game systems, but the first Assassin’s Creed is still special.

 I play drums and guitar in real life, and I was definitely skeptical of Guitar Hero and Rock Band when the games first launched.
 I couldn’t imagine how they could translate such complicated instruments down into plastic toys that anyone can play.
 Turns out, they couldn’t.
 But that didn’t make the games not fun to play.
-I probably enjoyed the Rock Band series more overall, but I definitely think Guitar Hero 3 was the best Guitar Hero game.
 The song list included some of my favorite bands like Muse, The Who, and Weezer, and the instruments felt great to play (for what they were).
 I still think there should have been an even harder difficulty for people that play the real-life instruments, because I rarely found the drum tracks to be challenging.

 7. Uncharted: Drake’s Fortune